daimalou/parcel-react-starter/README.md

 # Parcel React Starter

-A simplest React Starter based on Parcel.
+A simplest React starter based on Parcel.

 ## Some VS Code Plugin